jin91706/Wordpress_Plugin/README.md

 This plugin serves several purposes.
 - Boilerplate code for future plugin development.
 - Demonstrates ability to develop an MVC architecture in Wordpress.
-- Adds an autoloader to add class files automatically instead of useing require statements.
+- Adds an autoloader to add class files automatically instead of using require statements.
 - Adds techniques to route URLs to specific template files for view rendering.
 - Adds a controller to handle requests.
 - Adds a model to handle data.